nyckidsrise-logo

 Why

-The Save for College Program is not only about families saving their own money.
-It’s about bringing together what families can contribute, what school communities can contribute, what neighbors and community members can contribute, and what institutions and systems throughout the city can come together to contribute to equip every child with resources for their future.
-By enabling local stakeholders (businesses, neighbors, civic organizations, etc.) to support the NYC Scholarship Accounts in the ways and amounts that make sense for them, Community Scholarships are a tool for demonstrating community-wide support for every child’s future, encouraging families to continue planning and saving for higher education, strengthening social capital, and building generational wealth in neighborhoods.
+The Save for College Program is about bringing together—what neighbors, community members, institutions, and systems throughout the city can contribute to equip every child with resources for their future, alongside families and school communities.
+By enabling local stakeholders (businesses, neighbors, civic organizations, etc.) to contribute financially to groups of students’ NYC Scholarship Accounts in the ways and amounts that make sense for them, Community Scholarships are a tool for demonstrating community-wide support for every child’s future, encouraging families to continue planning and saving for higher education, strengthening social capital, and building generational wealth in neighborhoods.

-Community Scholarships are a key lever by which the Save for College Program has the potential to build significant wealth and combat the racial wealth gap.
+Community Scholarships are a key lever to build significant wealth and combat the racial wealth gap.
 Black and Hispanic families own less than 10% and 12% of the wealth, respectively, of white families.
 If left unaddressed, research suggests the median Black and median Hispanic family in the U.S. will have zero net assets within the next 50 years.
-While the Save for College Program alone is not the answer to this challenge—which is rooted in policies and practices of structural racism and discrimination— it has the potential to be one piece of an agenda to combat the racial wealth gap by providing a mechanism to drive targeted financial assets into communities of color via investment accounts that have the potential to grow over time.
+While the Save for College Program alone is not the answer to this challenge—which is rooted in policies and practices of structural racism and discrimination—it has the potential to be one piece of an agenda to combat the racial wealth gap by providing a mechanism to drive targeted financial assets into communities of color via investment accounts that have the potential to grow over time.

 Interested in launching your own Community Scholarship?